Criticized by liberals and conservatives alike, Hentoff, like many of his heroes, refused to be pigeon-holed

 In fact, one of the poignant but depressing qualities of Hentoff’s columns, many of them written a generation ago, is how contemporary they still are.
 His denunciations of reverse-racism under the banner of “multiculturalism” could be drawn from accounts of a number of “Black Lives Matter” demonstrations in which members of the movement have engaged in angry racial taunts against bystanders seemingly indifferent to their cause.

 Hentoff was no neo-conservative, much less a Republican but he was no diehard Democrat, either.
-He could make fun of George W. Bush’s smirky intellectual weakness but still lampoon Bill Clinton for his lack of moral character – all the while skewering the media for letting self-serving members of the establishment off the hook.
+He could make fun of George W. Bush’s smirky dim-wittedness but still lampoon Bill Clinton for his lack of moral character – all the while skewering the media for letting powerful members of the establishment in both parties off the hook.
 If Hentoff over the years seemed to drift rightward, it’s only because the country as a whole did.

 What would Hentoff think of Donald Trump?
 He’d probably applaud The Donald’s outspokenness and trashing of “political correctness.”
 And the next day, he’d call Trump to account for pretending that insisting on his own version of the facts was anything short of lying and a disservice to the truth.